Duax High School Program

 The students are not replicating previous experiments for which the results are already known.
 They are conducting experiments that have never been done before, that challenge basic tenets of structural biology.
 In this way students learn that genuine research demands flexibility, adaptability, creativity and patience.

-The Roy Carver Foundation and donations from various supporters sponsor the high school program.
+The Roy Carver Foundation and donations from various supporters make the HWI Duax High School Program possible.
+We thank them for their philanthropy.